Moritz Abraham

 Photo Marcel Fresco.

-In 1923 or 1924, Moritz sold an appartment in the Shahkulu district in Constantinople.
-The address doesn't correspond to where the family used to live, so it's not clear what this appartment was, whether an investment property or an apartment belonging to a relative.
+In 1923 or 1924, Moritz sold an apartment in the Shahkulu district in Constantinople.
+The address doesn't correspond to where the family used to live, so it's not clear what this apartment was, whether an investment property or an apartment belonging to a relative.
 (Note: need scan?)

 1927